daattali/beautiful-jekyll/registration.md

 Should you lose your badge and require a reprint, you will have to pay a $20 reprint fee.
 If you find your original badge, you can return your reprint and receive a refund.

+Super sponsors will not be eligible for refunds after March 6th.
+If you registered for a super sponsor and cannot make it to the convention, you may request a rollover for next year.

 ## Parents wishing to attend with a minor: fear not, we got you!

 Parent in tow badges can be supplied please inquire at the door to receive one.
 Any Questions on how that works please email us [registration@fursquared.com](mailto:registration@fursquared.com)